Election Hub

 • If a voter is physically unable to enter the polling place, they may vote curbside by asking that an election officer bring a ballot to the entrance of the polling place or to a car parked at the curbside.

-• Under federal law, all limited English proficiency voters and voters with disabilities may obtain assistance in voting from a person of their choice, as long as this person is not the voter’s employer or an agent of the employer or of the voter’s union.
+• Under federal law, all voters who require assistance because of limited English proficiency or a disability may obtain assistance in voting from a person of their choice, as long as this person is not the voter’s employer or an agent of the employer or of the voter’s union.

 • In some places (those covered by Section 203 of the Voting Rights Act), trained bilingual poll workers must be available to provide assistance in the relevant language, and ballots, written forms, and information relating to the voting process must be available in the covered language.